DecloudNodesLab/declab/guides/cloudmos.md

 ___

-# Overview of Cloudmos functionality.
+# Overview of console Akash functionality.

 ***Dashboard*** - Shows your current account details(1), current online lease status(2) and your active deployments(3).